 Your fitness options …

-While some people adore visiting the gym, for others the whole concept doesn’t sound like much fun.
+While some people adore visiting the gym, for others the whole concept doesn’t appeal to them.
 But this doesn’t mean your fitness options are completely limited.
 With a little imagination, you can get significant health and fitness benefits from doing some alternative exercise activities such as the ones suggested here.